Sandra Dickinson: Early life

 Dickinson was born in Washington, D.C. and grew up in Maryland with her younger brother.
 Her father, Harold F. Searles, was a psychoanalyst.
 Her mother, Sylvia Manninen, of Finnish descent, was a nurse.

 Career

 She made her acting debut as a waitress in the 1973 British film The Final Programme.
-She later played role of Trillian in the TV series of Douglas Adams's The Hitchhiker's Guide to the Galaxy.
+She later played the role of Trillian in the TV series of Douglas Adams's The Hitchhiker's Guide to the Galaxy.

 She has appeared in films including Superman III, Supergirl, StagKnight, Ready Player One and The Batman.

 She has provided the American voice of Jemima Puddle-Duck in the British animated children's television series The World of Peter Rabbit and Friends, the Voice Trumpets in the US dub of Teletubbies, Bitchin' Betty in the 1996 film Space Truckers, and Chico in Counterfeit Cat.

 She was also an occasional guest panellist on the BBC quiz show Blankety Blank in the early 1980s.

 She has made guest appearances on shows, such as Philip Marlowe, Private Eye, Casualty, New Tricks, Holby City, Uncle, Doctors and White Van Man.